Can't Afford to Pay Court Filing Fees?

 - Complete the Request for Waiver of Prepaid Appellate Costs.

 - Submit BOTH documents to the trial court – the court that heard your original case.
+Note: If your case is in an MDEC County you must also submit a Notice Regarding Restricted Information (form MJD-008) with BOTH request forms.

 - The trial court will decide the first request, then send the paperwork to the court hearing the appeal.
 That court will decide the second request.